c-git/generator/README.md

 Here is the anticipated tooling.
 What follows is the list of tools I would add and why.

 * **make** - repeats `🌈1`
-  * I am a fan of simple makefiles, which catch dependencies between files and run a script to generate them.
+  * I am a fan of simple makefiles, which cache dependencies between files and run a script to generate them.
 This served _OP_ extremely well.
   * get parallelization for free, and make transparent which programs to call and how to get work done.
   * the Makefile serves as hub keeping all commands one would run to interact with the project in any way.
   * It helps to generate crates only when needed, and can help manage publishing of crates while avoiding trying to upload duplicates.